-Description: This native perennial wildflower is about 2-3' tall and abundantly branched.
+Description: This herbaceous perennial wildflower is about 2-3' tall and abundantly branched above.
 The slender stems are light gray-green, terete, and canescent.
 Alternate compound leaves occur at intervals along these stems: they are either trifoliate (3 leaflets) or palmate (5 leaflets), spanning up to 3" long and across.
-The leaflets are up to 1½" long and 1/3" across; they are gray-green, narrowly elliptic-oblong to oblong, and smooth along their margins.
+The leaflets are up to 1½" long and 1/3" (8 mm.) across; they are gray-green, narrowly elliptic-oblong to oblong, and smooth along their margins.
 The slender petioles are up to 1" long and usually shorter than the longer leaflets.
 At the base of each petiole, there is a pair of tiny linear stipules; these wither away with age.

 Occasionally, narrow racemes of blue-violet flowers are produced from the upper stems on long peduncles (up to 4" long).
 These racemes are 1½–3" long and loosely flowered; 1-4 flowers develop at intervals along each raceme.
 Individual pea-like flowers are up to ¼" long (6 mm.), consisting of 5 blue-violet petals and a short calyx with 5 teeth.
 The calyx of each flower is light green green to purple and more or less hairy.
 Each flower has a short slender petiole; at the base of each petiole, there is a tiny scale-like bract.
 The blooming period occurs from late spring to late summer and lasts about 1-2 months.
 There is no noticeable floral scent.
 Each flower is replaced by a small seedpod about ¼" long that is ovoid and somewhat flattened, terminating abruptly into a short beak.
 Each seedpod contains only a single seed.
 The root system consists of a long slender taproot that runs deep into the ground.
 This wildflower reproduces by reseeding itself.